 United Way of Greater Milwaukee & Waukesha County focuses on supportive communities, effective schools, and strong families.
 Tackling the education challenge requires reframing education on a cradle-to-career continuum.

-In 2019-20, United Way will invest in 90 education programs, including community-wide initiatives.
+In 2020-21, United Way will invest in over 90 education programs, including community-wide initiatives.